zahiruldu/global.hackathon/TEAMS.md

 ## About Us

-- Nestor: 13+ years web developer with experience in many thecnologies around web, a problem solver, an architech and a guy pasioned about performance.
+- Nestor: 13+ years web developer with experience in many technologies around web, a problem solver, an architech and a guy pasioned about performance.
 - Alvis: I am interested in all fields of software development, especially UI/UX design.
 - Dmitry: Young developer with good goals in life.
 Main skills include working with databases, creating algorithms, building project architecture, back-end (Python, Javascript, Java, ASP.NET, VB) and front-end development (HTML5/CSS3/Javascript).